Rome Point Seals

 the seal

-haul-out rocks with a kayak will
+haul-out rocks in a kayak will

 definitely scare the seals away.
-We

 The best